antrea-io/antrea/docs/feature-gates.md

 extended, but cannot be shrunk if already assigned to a resource.
 The IP ranges of IP Pools must not overlap, otherwise it would lead to undefined behavior.

-Traditional `Subnet per Node` IPAM will continue to be used for resources without IP pool annotation, or when `AntreaIPAM` feature is disabled.
+Regular `Subnet per Node` IPAM will continue to be used for resources without IP pool annotation, or when `AntreaIPAM` feature is disabled.

-#### Requirements for this Feature

-In Antrea 1.4, AntreaIPAM can only work with Linux+IPv4, system OVSDatapathType and noEncap, noSNAT mode.
-AntreaIPAM is only verified with other FeatureGates at default state.

 Usage example: